Adnan9011/movie_archive_kmp/README.md

 Contributions to Movie Archive are welcome!
 If you'd like to contribute, please follow these
 guidelines:

-Fork the repository and create your branch from main.
+Fork the repository and create your branch from master.
 Open an issue to discuss proposed changes or enhancements.
 Make your contributions following the project's coding conventions.